 Hope this helps - all the best with your planning, and don't hesitate to get in touch if you have any questions.

-Kirsten about 6 years ago
+Kirsten over 6 years ago

 Thanks for the replies Karen and Kirstin!
 I'm going for 5 days, so hopefully can squeeze in a few days of skiing plus a day or two of sight-seeing and adventuring!